Aveek-Saha/HastyHeroes/README.md

 An endless 2D jumping game, select a avatar, choose a environment and start playing.
 Dont fal off the platforms and dont hit the spike balls!

-# How to use
+# How to Play/ Build
-### 1. The application
+### 1. Play the game
-Start the application and and then follow the instructions to start playing.
+Download the game from here <a href="https://github.com/Aveek-Saha/HastyHeroes/releases">.
+Start the application and and then follow the instructions below to start playing.
 Try to score as many points as you can!
 ### 2. Building from the repo
 Clone the repository, then navigate to it on your terminal and run ```npm install```, once all the dependencies have finished downloading, run ```npm start ``` to test it, and ```npm run dist ``` to build it for your platform.